originjs/origin.js/packages/cli/oriTemplate/src/layouts/README.md

 ## Layouts
-You can create vue components in this dir to add page layouts.
-Layouts for all pages will be load automatically.
+Layouts for pages will be loaded automatically.

 ### Usage
 Add layout options to your page components.